asyncapi/community/AsyncAPI_Community_Building_Goals_2025.md

 - Secure funding for the program
 - Create documentation explaining the program, why, and who can apply.
+- Research and discuss ways on the criteria of how we select projects, who will perform selection TSC or through voting and communication around acceptance or rejections
 - Explore other funding organizations, such as STF

 #### 6. Student Ambassador Program